-Hudson was established in 1799 by David Hudson, who came to the Connecticut Western Reserve territory from Goshen, CT.
+Hudson was established in 1799 by David Hudson, who came to the Connecticut Western Reserve territory from Goshen, Connecticut.
 Located about 25 miles southeast of Cleveland and fifteen miles north of Akron, the small village was a rural farming community as late as the 1950s.
-But as farmers aged and their land became more and more valuable to developers, the village of about 2,500 residents began to grow.
+But as farmers aged and their land became more and more valuable to developers, the village of about 2,500 residents began to grow aided by the construction of the Ohio Turnpike at its back door.
 Hudson became a city in 1994 when Hudson Village and Hudson Township merged to become the City of Hudson, now home to more than 22,000 residents.
-Today, downtown Hudson and several neighborhoods and the home are on the National Register of Historic Places.
+Today, downtown Hudson, Western Reserve Adademy and several neighborhoods and homes are listed on the National Register of Historic Places.

 James Ellsworth, born in Hudson in 1849, who made his fortune in coal mining, returned to Hudson in 1907 to find his hometown in a deteriorated state.
 The streets were mud, the school he attended was closed and there was no water or sewer system.
 Through his generosity, these infrastructure deficiencies were corrected; in addition, changes were made to beautify the village’s streetscape and Western Reserve Academy was reopened in 1916.
 The clocktower on the Village Green was a gift to the community from Mr. Ellsworth.